jewettaij/cellpack2moltemplate/README.md

 cellpack2lt.py converts json formatted files created by CellPACK into moltemplate format.
-These files can be read by moltemplate and converted into files which the LAMMPS simulation program can read sing the following command:
+These files can be read by moltemplate and converted into files which the LAMMPS simulation program can read using the following command:

     moltemplate -nocheck system.lt